reach-sh/reach-lang/docs/src/quickstart/index.md

 * A compatible version of Linux.

+  We suggest using the most recent version of Ubuntu and all instructions are written for that system.
   Check the [Docker Engine](https://docs.docker.com/engine/install/) page for supported distros.

 ## {#ref-qs-linux-install} Installation

 Follow the [Docker Engine](https://docs.docker.com/engine/install/) instructions for installing on your version of Linux.
+The following instructions assumes that Ubuntu is the installed distro.
+Check the commands required for completing the tasks below for your distro.

 In the terminal, run the following to install `make`: